VictoriaMetrics/VictoriaMetrics/docs/FAQ.md

 ## Why do same metrics have differences in VictoriaMetrics and Prometheus dashboards?

-There is a difference in stored raw time series.
+There could be a slight difference in stored values for time series.
 Due to different compression algorithms, VM may reduce precision for float values with more than 12 significant decimal digits.
 Please see [this article](https://valyala.medium.com/evaluating-performance-and-correctness-victoriametrics-response-e27315627e87)

-There is a slight difference in logic and query responses.
+The query engine may behave differently for some functions.
 Please see [this article](https://medium.com/@romanhavronenko/victoriametrics-promql-compliance-d4318203f51e)